There are plenty of things to see and do in Launceston and the surrounding region, so plan to stay long enough to see it all!

-- Queen Victoria Art Gallery - Have a look at the artworks on display at the free Queen Victoria Art Gallery, also home to the Guan Di Temple, and stop by the Gallery Cafe for tea and cake.
+- Queen Victoria Art Gallery - Have a look at the artworks on display at free Queen Victoria Art Gallery, also home to the Guan Di Temple, and stop by the Gallery Cafe for tea and cake.

 - If you enjoy churches, Launceston CBD is home to a wide range of beautiful and varied churches of different denominations.